 Jonathan T. Hiskey (email)

-Associate Professor of Political Science, (Ph.D.
-1999, University of Pittsburgh).
-Political economy of local development in Mexico, development implications of political transitions taking place across Latin America.
-Currently completing a book manuscript on the development consequences of Mexico’s recent political transition.
+Associate Professor of Political Science, (Ph.D., University of Pittsburgh).
+Political economy of local development in Mexico, development implications of political transitions taking place across Latin America; development consequences of Mexico’s recent political transition.

 Mitchell A. Seligson (email)

-Centennial Professor of Political Science (Ph.D., University of Pittsburgh); Director, Latin American Public Opinion Project (LAPOP), Professor of Sociology (by courtesy).
+Centennial Professor of Political Science (Ph.D., University of Pittsburgh); Founder and Senior Advisor, Latin American Public Opinion Project (LAPOP).
 Democratization, Latin American politics, political economy of development, peasant politics, land tenure.

 Elizabeth Zechmeister (email)

-Associate Professor of Political Science and Associate Director of LAPOP (Ph.D.
-Duke University).
+Associate Professor of Political Science and Director of LAPOP (Ph.D., Duke University).
 Comparative political participation and voting behavior in Mexico, Peru and throughout Latin America; the significance of “left” and “right” in Latin America; the use of experiments in political science research.